strumswell/ChargeMe/README.md

 ![notification](https://i.imgur.com/gii15wC.png)

-After launching the app, ChargeMe sits in your menu bar indicated by the lighning symbol.
-In there, you can see your current charge level and you can quit the app.
+After launching the app, ChargeMe sits in your menu bar indicated by the lightning symbol.
+In there, you can see your current charge level or quit the app.